Mical155/U15A2/README/README.md

 ### Compatibility:

 To test the compatibility of the website I would take this website onto different browsers to make sure it will render as intended.
 This ensures that the website can be used on multiple browsers so it can be accessible to different users that use different browsers.
-The browsers I chose to test the website on were Google Chrome, Microsoft Edge and Firefox.
+The browsers I chose to test the website on were Google Chrome and Microsoft Edge.

 #### Here is the website rendered in on these browsers: